Unrivaled (basketball): Player salaries, revenue, and amenities

-Unrivaled will offer players in the league contract opportunities to receive the highest average salary in U.S. women's professional sports and a minimum six-figure salary.
-In December 2024 the president of Unrivaled, Alex Bazzell, announced that the league's total salary pool for the 2025 season was $8 million.
-(Note: making the average salary per player around $222,222) The winner of the 2025 1v1 mid-season tournament will earn a minimum of $250,000.
+Unrivaled offers players in the league contract opportunities to receive the highest average salary in U.S. women's professional sports, and a minimum six-figure salary.
+In December 2024, the president of Unrivaled, Alex Bazzell, announced that the league's total salary pool for the 2025 season was $8 million.
+(Note: making the average salary per player around $222,222) The winner of the 2025 1-on-1 mid-season tournament would earn a minimum of $250,000.

-Additionally to create an athlete-centric and player-owned league, Unrivaled will offer the inaugural players equity in the league for at least the first year with an "equity pool that will vest over a four-year period."
+To create an athlete-centric and player-owned league, Unrivaled offered the inaugural players equity in the league for at least the first year, with an "equity pool that will vest over a four-year period."

-For the 2025 season, players lived in a Miami apartment building (about five minutes away from the main facility) with access to gym and practice facilities paid for by the league.
+For the 2025 season, players lived in a Miami apartment building (about five minutes away from the main facility) with access to gym and practice facilities, paid for by the league.

 Name, image, likeness

-In August, it was announced that Paige Bueckers had signed a name, image, and likeness (NIL) deal with Unrivaled, with plans for Bueckers to make her Unrivaled debut in the 2026 season.
+In August 2024, it was announced that Paige Bueckers had signed a name, image, and likeness (NIL) deal with Unrivaled, with plans for Bueckers to make her Unrivaled debut in the 2026 season.
 (Note: At the time of signing, Bueckers had two more years of NCAA eligibility.
 She was expected to end her college career after the 2024–25 season and make her Unrivaled debut after the 2025 WNBA season.)
-On April 13, 2025, the day before Bueckers was the first overall pick in the WNBA draft, she signed a three-year deal to play in Unrivaled, with the first year of her Unrivaled contract reportedly paying her more than her entire four-year WNBA rookie contract.
-In December 2024, Unrivaled announced that Flau'jae Johnson also signed a similar deal to Bueckers' with the league.
+On April 13, 2025, the day before Bueckers was the first overall pick in the WNBA draft, she signed a three-year deal to play in Unrivaled, with the first year of her contract reportedly paying her more than her entire four-year WNBA rookie contract.
+In December 2024, Unrivaled announced that Flau'jae Johnson had also signed a similar deal with the league.